avaframe/AvaFrame/docs/moduleLog2Report.rst

   * table listing simulation parameter name, value (reference) and value (simulation) -> if value of simulation run differs of reference value, it is highlighted in red
-  * block with plots including a header with plot title
+  * block with plots including a header with plot title -> if differences exceed threshold a Warning is printed for each plot

 For this purpose, python dictionaries are used to read the required input data.
 In order to produce the structure described above, the dictionaries require a certain structure too, for example: